-Stroll scenic and peaceful trails, play with interactive exhibits on the plaza, and visit resident wildlife -- there's plenty to see and do on the EcoTarium grounds in every season.
+Stroll scenic and peaceful trails, play with interactive exhibits on the plaza, and visit resident species-- there's plenty to see and do on the EcoTarium grounds in every season.
 Keep your eyes open as you explore meadow, pond and forest environments.
-You'll see plenty of wildlife (and a dinosaur!) living on our 45 acres.
+You'll see plenty of animals (and a dinosaur!) living on our 45 acres.

 See Who's Living at the EcoTarium!
 Encounter a wide variety of animals, from owls to turtles to bald eagles.

 Explorer Express Train

 All aboard!
 Open-air passenger cars take visitors on a scenic 12-minute ride; a relaxing and fun way to see the museum grounds.

 Slydell and Daisy are inviting you to lunch!
 Enjoy this opportunity to get up close to our otters and feed them their favorite foods.

 Meet native animals you rarely see.
 Several have come out of hiding to live in the Animal Corner building on the museum’s Lower Courtyard.